Sunday, July 23, 2023

 In Loving Memory

 I still can't believe she's gone.
-My wife Angela and I miss her terribly.
-We spent time with Sharon whenever we were in Manhattan, and for about five years I was working in Manhattan, so I was there all the time.
-We first met in 2001 when we were both on the bill of a public reading at the now permanently closed Cornelia Street Cafe.https://en.wikipedia.org/wiki/Cornelia_Street_Cafe After the reading, we started speaking to each other as if we'd been friends forever.
+My wife Angelica and I miss her terribly.
+We spent time with Sharon whenever we were in Manhattan, and for about five years I was working in Manhattan, so I saw her there regularly.

 And we remained friends.
+She adored my wife, Angelica.

-I spoke to her in 2022 on the phone from Virginia, calling her at least three times in San Antonio during a month-long stay in Charlottesville where Angela and I were sorting out last-minute details for our work permits for the UK.
+I spoke to her in 2022 on the phone from Virginia, calling her at least three times in San Antonio during a month-long stay in Charlottesville where Angelica and I were sorting out last-minute details for our work permits for the UK.
 Sharon kept needing to hang up to deal with medical issues, calling me back, keeping our conversation going and then tiring quickly and promising to call me back the next day, which she did.

 We talked quite a bit, as was habit with us, about poetry and politics, and she even read to me some stanzas from a poem she was working on.
-We talked about her good friend, the late poet and novelist Paul Pines, and the novel she'd just read by him, The Tin Angel.

 If Sharon liked the work of a particular author, such as Pines, she went out of her way to share praise and recommendations.
 I tried my best to pursue any author she thought worth my time.
 Paul Pines was certainly one of them.
 It's strange, but I can't think of Sharon without Paul Pines coming to mind.
 Perhaps this is because Sharon, a native New Yorker born and raised in the Bronx, connected at a deep level with Pines.
 She knew Pines well.
 He was a fellow New York native born in 1941 and raised and Brooklyn.
-Pines died in 2017 in Glen Falls, having led a really fascinating life as a pyscotherapist, a Vietnam veteran, a merchant seaman, a jazz bar owner, and the founder and programmer of Jazz At The Lake, a Lake George Jazz Festival.

 My favorite of Pines's thirteen books of poetry is still Last Call At The Tin Palace.
 The setting of many of these poems is his Lower East Side jazz club, The Tin Palace, which Pines opened and operated in The Bowery, and which is also the setting for his novel, The Tin Angel